AEP - Advanced Energy Project

 - June: Contract signed with Aalto on involvement in course (and NDA if necessary)

-- End August: Company defines project theme
+- End August: Company defines project theme in collaboration with the course staff

 - Early September: First teaching workshop – companies can introduce their project there